davenuman/slides-drupalcon-barcelona/content.md

 - Infrastructure as code. (via docker-compose)
 - Tools and automation baked into repo.

+???

+- Infrastructure as code
+- Tools and automation baked into repo.

 ---
 ## Typical Bowline Dev Sandbox Setup